CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive — scoped specifically to QA of Google Slides decks created by the same agent in the current session, with explicit exclusion of externally-created decks.
-The dependency on a Step 5 pre-fill snapshot and the specific failure modes make it very unlikely to conflict with other skills.
+The dependency on a Step 5 pre-fill snapshot and the specific failure modes (placeholder text, template imagery, hidden-original leaks) make this very unlikely to conflict with other skills.

 3 / 3